 Applicable to: All staff in all Academies and Central Support Services including individuals employed by the Trust and contractors and agency staff.
 All Members and Trustees.
-Dissemination: Trust wide Training: Training is provided to all staff via the Triple S training portal and in September INSET on this policy and Keeping Children Safe in Education 2023.
-All other staff, Members, Directors and Governors should take time to familiarise themselves with this policy Review Frequency: The policy will be reviewed annually.
-The policy will be reviewed earlier if needed in the light of new evidence, legislation and guidance.
-Policy Author: Barry Symons - Assistant Director of Education & Trust Safeguarding Lead ( Adapted from the Medway &amp; Kent model policies ) Executive Policy Owner: Barry Symons - Assistant Director for Education & Trust Safeguarding Lead Approval by: Level 1 - Board of Directors Approval Date: July 2023 Next Review Due: July 2024
+Dissemination: Trust wide Training: Training is provided to all staff via the Triple S training portal and in September INSET on this policy and Keeping Children Safe in Education 2024.
+All other staff, Members, Directors and Governors should take time to familiarise themselves with this policy Review frequency: Training is provided to all staff via the Triple S training portal and in September INSET on this policy and Keeping Children Safe in Education 2024.
+All other staff, Members, Directors and Governors should take time to familiarise themselves with this policy Policy Author: Barry Symons -Director of Primary & Trust Safeguarding Lead (Adapted from the Medway, Kent & Bexley model policies) Executive Policy Owner: Barry Symons -Director of Primary & Trust Safeguarding Lead Approval by: Level 1 - Board of Directors September 2024 Approval date: Next review date: August 2025